Frequently Asked Questions (FAQS)

 Hiring maids becoming more costly with tighter regulations (Jan 19, 2015 The Straits Times) - http://goo.gl/DlZb0h

-14. How do I choose the right maid?
+14. How do I choose the right MDW?

-(a) Know what you want in a MDW.
-Tell us your requirements for the maid.
-We will then pass you a couple of biodatas that match your criteria.
-Upon selection, we will arrange for interviews with your shortlisted candidates.
+(a) Know what to expect from the MDW.
+Please let us know your requirements.
+We will then send you the biodata that matches your criteria.
+After you have selected, we will arrange interviews with you with shortlisted candidates.

-(b) Interview prospective MDW's.
-When interviewing the MDWs, list down your priorities and see how each candidate reacts.
-Be very specific on what is important to you.
+(b) Interview potential MDWs.
+When interviewing MDWs, list your priorities and see how each candidate's response.
+Be specific about what's important to you.

 (c) Make your final choice.
-Once you have interviewed a multiple of MDW's, you would have fancy one or two among all the rest.
+If you've interviewed several MDWs, you'll prefer one or two out of all the others.
 Choose carefully and both parties (MDW and you) should raise any concerns before proceeding.
-Let us know your choice and we will compile all the paper work that you have to sign or submit.
+Please let us know your preference.
+We will prepare the documents that you need to sign or submit.

-15. What are the important things to take note on hiring a FDW?
+15. What are the important things to take note on hiring a MDW?

 Draw up a list of chores that maids shouldn't have to do (Mar 30, 2017 The Straits Times) - https://bit.ly/2H36QmD